picosnitch

 - see limitations below for other sources of errors

-- if this is a concern, you may want to consider an immutable OS, sandboxing such as flatpak, or tools such as AIDE, fs-verity, IMA/EVM, or possibly debsums (with caveats)
+- some possible mitigations include using an immutable OS or tools such as AIDE, fs-verity, IMA/EVM, or debsums (with caveats)

-- if a process is too short lived, picosnitch may not be able to open a file descriptor in time in order to hash it (should be very rare)
+- for extremely short-lived processes, picosnitch may not be able to open a file descriptor in time in order to hash it (this is rare)

-- the device and inode of the opened file descriptor is checked against what was reported by the BPF program to detect if the executable was replaced; however, BTRFS uses non-unique inodes, negating this protection (this is negligible and only mentioned in an attempt for thoroughness)
+- the device and inode of the opened file descriptor are checked against what was reported by the BPF program to detect if the executable was replaced; however, BTRFS uses non-unique inodes, negating this protection (a negligible issue mentioned for completeness)

-- in addition to bugs, please report any other caveats I may have missed!
+- In addition to bugs, please report any other limitations that may have been missed!